-The Housing Element includes a program to amend the Development Code to remove parking minimums within a half mile of public transit, consistent with AB 2097.
 Parking requirements for ADUs, emergency shelters, and transitional and supportive housing are inconsistent with current (2023) state law therefore the Housing Element includes a program to amend parking requirements for these uses.
+Per state law, ADUs within a half mile of transit are exempt from parking.
 Additionally, parking for emergency shelters should be based on staffing at the shelter at a rate of one space per employee.
+And parking is also not required for supportive housing developments located within a half mile of public transit.
 The City provides several reductions in parking requirements, including for affordable housing developments (up to 2-bedroom units), mixed-use residential uses (up to 1-bedroom units), specific multi-family developments with transit accessibility, and developments that have shared parking.